 101. Abraham Lincoln: Vampire Hunter, directed by Timur Bekmambetov (3/10)

 Based on the title and on some moderately positive reviews I read at the time of its theatrical release, I was actually kind of looking forward to this despite – perhaps because of – its poor box office performance.
 But I don’t really know where to begin.

 So we’ve seen this story before once or twice.
-Read the rest of the review.
+The new angle is that it occurs in space.